rubi-du/ComfyUI-Flux-Inpainting/README.md

 - FluxSimpleInpainting
 - FluxTransformerInpainting
 - FluxVAELoader
+- FluxGuffInpainting

+#### `FluxGuffInpainting` special Instruction
+The `FluxGuffInpainting` node only need to load the guff model and put them into the `ComfyUI/models/unet` folder and don't need load other submodels from `FLUX.1-Fil-dev` vae model download links: https://hf-mirror.com/YarvixPA/FLUX.1-Fill-dev-gguf/tree/main

 #### `FluxTransformerInpainting` special instruction
 The `FluxTransformerInpainting` node only need to load the transformer submodel from the `FLUX.1-Fil-dev-nf4` model and don't need load other submodels from `FLUX.1-Fil-dev`